izahariev/otp-helper/README.md

 enemy players names.

 ***IMPORTANT: It is possible that the tool sometimes mistakes a player name with another name.
 If this happens ignore the output.
 It is possible to reduce or remove entirely the wrong suggestions, however in doing so, due to the fact that the same player in a different position on the screen has slightly different colors, we will miss some players for which we have data.
-The approach taken is to make sure we are always recognizing players for which we have data with the downside of sometimes getting wrong names.
+The approach taken is to make sure we always recognize players for which we have data with the downside of sometimes getting wrong names.
 Missing an OTP may result in losing a game while reading a wrong name is a slight inconvenience.***

 The scan will also make a screenshot of the names of the enemy players, which can be used with the add function to add new entries to the database.
 The images will be placed in the "images" folder in the project folder, and will be named